MEET OUR TEAM

 Emma Drudge

 Emma Drudge is a Clinical Psychology PhD student.
-She received a Bachelor or Science (Honours) in Psychology from Dalhousie University in 2021 and a Bachelor of Journalism (Honours) from the University of King’s College in 2013.
+She received a Bachelor of Science (Honours) in Psychology from Dalhousie University in 2021 and a Bachelor of Journalism (Honours) from the University of King’s College in 2013.
 Her undergraduate research focused on emotion regulation during couples’ sexual conflict.
-Currently, Emma is focused on studying comprehensive and inclusive sexual health education in Canada.
-Specifically, she’s working to understand the barriers and facilitators to the provision of high-quality sex-ed in schools.
-Emma’s background is in guiding wilderness expeditions and she spends most of her free time planning backcountry canoe trips or hikes along the Bay of Fundy coast.
+Currently, Emma is researching barriers and facilitators to the provision of comprehensive and inclusive sex education in Canadian classrooms.
+Emma has a background in media and in guiding wilderness expeditions.
+She spends her free time planning bikepacking trips and backcountry canoe adventures!

 LAB ALUMNI